sebdah/dynamic-dynamodb/docs/cloudformation_template.rst

 1. Download the `Dynamic DynamoDB CloudFormation template <https://raw.github.com/sebdah/dynamic-dynamodb/develop/cloudformation-templates/dynamic-dynamodb.json>`__ to your computer.

-2. Upload your Dynamic DynamoDB configuration to AWS S3.
+2. If you are already using Dynamic DynamoDB and have an existing configuration file, upload it to AWS S3.
 Take a note of the bucket name and path.
 You need to call the configuration ``dynamic-dynamodb.conf``.

 3. From the `AWS CloudFormation dashboard <https://console.aws.amazon.com/cloudformation/home>`__ click **Create stack**